MVP DevelopmentMVP Development

 Present Compelling Metrics

 In particular, avoid pitching to the investors without enough data in your MVP to tell a good story.
-Whether this is regarding the number of active users, their active rate, or customers’ feedback – having figures confirms customer interest in your offering.
-Heavily emphasizing early milestones, such as growth of user engagement or high rates of retention will make investors believe in the potential of your creation.
-The more numbers you have to back up your MVP’s effects the easier it will be for you to get funding when the time comes.
+Whether this is regarding the number of active users, their active rate, or customers' feedback – having figures confirms customer interest in your offering.
+Heavily emphasizing early milestones, such as:

 Craft a Scalable Roadmap